jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * Some instructions use fixed registers as sources and/or destinations.

 * Within procedures there are different conventions for saving and restoring the first three registers (%eax, %ecx, and %edx) than for the next three (%ebx, %edi, and %esi).
+See Section 3.7.3 for this kind of conventions.
 * The low-order 2 bytes of the first four registers can be independently read or written by the byte operation instructions.

 * When a byte instruction updates one of these single-byte “register elements,” the remaining 3 bytes of the register do not change.